 Hotmail Keyboard Shortcuts: Using Hotmail without the mouse

 Like regular email programs, any task inside Hotmail can be performed with the mouse; the only time a keyboard is really used by most users is to compose an email or type a reply.
-The rest of the time, they use their mouse.
+The rest of the time, they click rather than use the appropriate keyboard shortcut (as you will learn in this tutorial, Hotmail supports quite a few keyboard shortcuts for the tasks you most commonly perform when managing your emails).
 However, you will gain a lot of time by learning at least some of the keyboard shortcuts supported by Windows Live Mail.

 Fortunately, these keyboard shortcuts are either exactly the same keystrokes you would use in Microsoft Outlook (2003 or otherwise), Windows Mail, Windows Live Mail, or Outlook Express: this means that if you have already used keyboard shortcuts in one of these email programs, Hotmail's shortcuts will be very easy to remember - most of them are exactly the same.
 Conversely, learning Hotmail's keyboard shortcuts will also allow you to be more efficient when using a regular, desktop email client.
 Even a non-Microsoft email program like Mozilla Thunderbird uses many of these exact same keystrokes.